peteroupc/petero-csharp/docs/PeterO.IniSection.md

     public IniSection(
         PeterO.IniSection other);

-Initializes a new instance of the  class.
+Initializes a new instance of the[PeterO.IniSection](PeterO.IniSection.md) class.

 <b>Parameters:</b>